erikasinkovics/portfolio/README.md

-This my portfolio website created with ReactJS and Gatsby.
+This is my portfolio website created with ReactJS and Gatsby.